Hexathlon

-An hexathlon is a combined event competition consisting of six different sports or contests.
+An hexathlon is a competition consisting of six events.
+In principle, this could refer to any such six-event competition in a given sport or contest, but the conventional usage in track and field refers to a specific set of events.

-The six different sports of the Hexathlon are: 75m Hurdles, Long Jump, Javelin, High Jump, Shot Put and the 800 Metres.

 Track and field

-An hexathlon in athletics is an event which consists of six track and field events.
+In track and field, is a combined event made up of six events: 75-meter hurdles, long jump, javelin throw, high jump, shot put, and 800 meters.
 The word "hexathlon" derives from the Greek words hexa, the number 6, and athlos, meaning contest.
 A hexathlon is not often organized, mostly at youth levels.
 It was on the program of the Central American and Caribbean Age Group Championships in Athletics until 2007, South American Youth Championships in Athletics until 1998 and the South American Junior Championships in Athletics until 1974.

-The word hexathlon is also used for other forms of combined contests, like bridge, gaming, workouts, etc..